Dog Separation Anxiety Guide: Symptoms, Training, and Help

 These tools support the training process but do not replace it.

 Crate training for anxious dogs: A crate, when introduced correctly, gives a dog a predictable, enclosed space that can reduce ambient arousal.
 For dogs with separation anxiety, the crate should be introduced as a separate positive training project before being used during absences.
+See the full crate training step-by-step guide for a graduated protocol.

 Crate introduction protocol: